 - 19.1 In order to monitor performance the Association will carry out regular Tenant Satisfaction Surveys and, if considered appropriate, take action to address concerns raised.
-Survey responses and any action taken as a result will be reported to Committee on a quarterly basis. - 19.2 A statistical Estate Management report will be presented to the Housing Management Sub-Committee on a quarterly basis.
-It will highlight issues/problems and advise of action that has been taken to deal with them. - 19.3 The Association's Housing Management staff are responsible for monitoring arrangements in relation to Estate Management.
-Monitoring arrangements include effective inspection processes (of close, bin stores, bin paths and other common areas) and close/area meetings. - 19.4 Points emerging from inspections will be passed to the Maintenance section for action as appropriate. - 19.5 The landscape maintenance contract will be managed and monitored by the Association's Maintenance staff. - 19.6 Housing Management staff are responsible for reporting and taking action in situations where there is non-compliance with tenancy conditions.
+Survey responses and any action taken as a result will be reported to Committee on a quarterly basis. - 19.2 Estate Management reports and updates will be presented to the Housing Management Sub-Committee on a quarterly basis.
+It will highlight issues/problems and advise of action that has been taken to deal with them. - 19.3 The Association's Housing Management and Maintenance staff are responsible for monitoring arrangements in relation to Estate Management. - 19.4 Housing Management are responsible for monitoring arrangements including effective inspection processes (of close, bin stores, bin paths and other common areas) and close/area meetings. - 19.5 Repair issues emerging from inspections will be passed to the Maintenance section for action as appropriate. - 19.6 The landscape maintenance contract will be managed and monitored by the Association's Maintenance staff. - 19.7 Housing Management staff are responsible for reporting and taking action in situations where there is non-compliance with tenancy conditions.